ElektraInitiative/libelektra/src/libs/README.md

 <kdb.h> (key* and ks*)
 ```

-Contains the fundamental data-structures every participant of Elektra needs
-to link against.
-It should be the only part that access the internal
+Contains the fundamental data-structures every participant of Elektra needs to link against.
+It should be the only part that access the internal data structures.
-data structures.
-The implementation lives in [elektra](elektra).
+The implementation lives in [core](core).

 ### Libease